 That is why The National Highway Traffic Safety Administration (NHTSA) promotes Seat Check Saturday, annually, on the fourth Saturday in September.

-This year, the Pennsylvania State Police are hosting Seat Check Saturday and it is observed on Saturday, September 26, 2020.
+This year, Seat Check Saturday is observed on Saturday, September 25, 2021.
 Click here to find a Free Child Passenger Seat Check Event near you.